TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Hardwired Communication/CIRCE_Hardwired_Connection.md

 - Frequency: ≥10Hz

 Movement Commands (to Arduino Mega):
-- Transport Protocol: UART (Serial)
+- Transport Protocol: USB
 - Direction: From Raspberry Pi to Arduino Mega
 - Content: Encoded movement instructions including speed, turning radius, and stop/start flags based on processed navigation logic

 Internal Communication:
-- The Raspberry Pi and Arduino Mega communicate over a dedicated serial UART link.
+- The Raspberry Pi and Arduino Mega communicate over a dedicated serial USB link.
 The Pi acts as the master controller sending commands, while the Arduino handles real-time motor control and feedback loop closure for low-level actuation.

 ### 3D Model of Custom Mechanical Components:
 The Ethernet cable routing and connector housing are managed by the mechanical deployment system, which is being developed by the Mechanical Engineering (ME) team.
 While no custom mechanical elements are required specifically from the hardwired communication subsystem, the design will still adhere to all relevant requirements.
 This includes maintaining signal integrity, minimizing cable strain, and ensuring connector stability during motion.
 These requirements are being communicated to and coordinated with the ME team to ensure mechanical integration supports reliable Ethernet-based communication throughout the mission.